mgaitan/waliki/README.rst

 - Markdown or reStructuredText support.
 Easy to add more.
 - A simple ACL system
 - Per page attachments
-- Realtime collaborative edition via togheterJS
+- Realtime collaborative edition via togetherJS
 - UI based on Bootstrap 3 and CodeMirror.
 - Works with Python 2.7, 3.3, 3.4 or PyPy in Django 1.5 or newer (including 1.8b1)